 Allie represents institutional clients and individuals in litigation involving capital markets transactions and commercial disputes, particularly those stemming from the financial crisis of 2008.
-She has extensive experience in structured finance litigation, breach of contract claims, and complex commercial litigation.
-Allie is a frequent contributor to the firm's Capital Markets Litigation blog, writing on various topics of interest to the financial community.
-She has also defended individual clients in securities and white collar crime matters, including SEC investigations and FINRA arbitrations.
+She offers extensive experience in structured finance litigation, breach of contract claims, and complex commercial litigation.
+Allie has also defended individual clients in securities and white collar crime matters, including SEC investigations and FINRA arbitrations.

 Allie is valued by clients and colleagues alike for her ability to effectively coordinate client teams.
 Her work ethic, drive, positive attitude, legal know-how, and intuitive people skills allow her to keep even the largest-scale matters on track and moving toward the right result.